SwarmDebugging/swarmdebugging.github.io/experiments/watchpoints/bugs/microdown-comment-bug.md

 ## Context: commenting a class

-To comment a classe, one has to first open a system browser through the general menu: *Browse > System browser*.
+To comment a classe, one has to first open a system browser through the general menu: <br>
+*Browse > System browser*.

+Then, as illustrated in the following picture:
+1. Select a class (for the purpose of this task, you can select any)
+2. Click the *comment* pane in the text editor
+3. Untick the *toggle edit* checkbox to be able to edit the text

 ![Screenshot 2021-03-22 at 14 39 34](https://user-images.githubusercontent.com/26929529/111998842-b3fd5000-8b1c-11eb-92d5-bcf3c2914ff1.png)

+From there, you can write your class comment and save it by doing a right click in the editor and click *Accept*, or by doing *CTRL + S* (*CMD* for Mac users).